 Recently thermodynamic properties of block copolymer systems have become a paradigm for the study of self-assembly.
 Block copolymers are macromolecules composed of chemically different blocks tethered together, which spontaneously form a variety of ordered phases with domain sizes in nanometer range (1-100nm).
 Understanding the structures and phase transitions in block copolymers has been one of the most active research areas in polymer science in the past two decades.
 My research addresses two key questions, why certain ordered structures appear and how these structures behavior, using a variety of analytical and numerical techniques.

 My research group consists of three to four graduate students.
-I will be able to take on one new graduate student starting in fall 2015.
 All the members in the group are involved in research topics in theoretical soft condensed matter physics.
 Collaboration within the group is strongly encouraged, although attention will be paid to the necessity of each student and post-doctoral fellow having their own core research problems.
+Please contact me for current graduate studies opportunities.